 Many states and localities have passed laws that prohibit housing discrimination on the basis of source of income.
-As of January 2022, 19 states, the District of Columbia, and many localities had such laws in place (a full listing; or explore a database of laws related to Housing Choice Vouchers and their descriptions).
+As of January 2022, 19 states, the District of Columbia, and many localities had such laws in place (Read a full listing; or explore a database of laws related to Housing Choice Vouchers and their descriptions).
 Currently, more than half of all voucher holders live in places with source of income discrimination protections in place.
 These laws make it unlawful to, for example, refuse to rent an apartment to a tenant because he or she receives Social Security or other federal benefits.
 However, some of the laws have limited or no coverage for vouchers, while others have been weakened by court interpretations.

 One of the most common examples of source of income discrimination is the refusal of landlords to accept tenants who receive tenant-based rental assistance through the Housing Choice Voucher program.
 Housing choice vouchers provide government assistance to help low-income households afford the rents of units of their choice.
 These programs are attractive, in part, because they allow participating families freedom of choice in where to live and make it possible for low-income families to find housing they can afford in low-poverty, resource-rich localities.
 However, some landlords refuse to accept housing vouchers, making it difficult for voucher holders to successfully find and lease housing and potentially resulting in vouchers being turned back to the agency unused because program participants cannot find a landlord to accept them within the allotted time.